Perturbative confinement in thermal Yang-Mills theories induced by imaginary angular velocity

 One might also obtain the perturbatively confining phase by adding finely tuned quark contents, such as a massless adjoint Dirac fermion with imaginary chemical potential, $\mu_{\mathrm{I}}=\pi$.
 However, the present work is the very first report of perturbative confinement from purely gluonic loops, to the best of our knowledge.
-In the literature confining mechanisms that are essentially gluonic are all nonperturbative.
-They hinge on either semiclassical contribution~\cite{Polyakov:1976fu,Davies:1999uw,Poppitz:2012sw,Aitken:2017ayq}, lattice regularization~\cite{Wilson:1974sk,Polyakov:1978vu}, electricity-magnetism duality~\cite{Seiberg:1994rs,Seiberg:1994aj,Seiberg:1994pq}, or dressed ghost/gluon propagators~\cite{Zwanziger:1989mf,Braun:2007bx}.
-In contrast to these preceding works, it is surprising to find that purely gluonic confinement in (3+1)D is possible without invoking any nonperturbative machinery, just with nontrivial geometry. \paragraph{Polyakov loop potential with imaginary rotation:}

-We perform the one-loop calculation to find the Polyakov loop potential which is often called the Gross-Pisarski-Yaffe-Weiss (GPY-W) potential~\cite{Gross:1980br,Weiss:1980rj,Weiss:1981ev}.
-Treating rotation effects, we adopt the cylindrical coordinates, i.e., $x^\mu=(\tau,\theta, r ,z)$, as well as the metric $g_{\mu\nu}=\mathrm{diag}\{1,r^2,1,1\}$.
-The geometry of imaginary rotation is specified by the following boundary condition:
+In the literature, confining mechanisms that are essentially gluonic are all nonperturbative.
+They hinge on either semiclassical contribution~\cite{Polyakov:1976fu,Davies:1999uw,Poppitz:2012sw,Aitken:2017ayq}, lattice regularization~\cite{Wilson:1974sk,Polyakov:1978vu}, electricity-magnetism duality~\cite{Seiberg:1994rs,Seiberg:1994aj,Seiberg:1994pq}, or dressed ghost/gluon propagators~\cite{Gribov:1977wm,Kugo:1979gm,Zwanziger:1993dh,Braun:2007bx}.
+In contrast to these preceding works, surprisingly, we find that purely gluonic confinement in (3+1)D is possible without invoking any nonperturbative machinery. \paragraph{Polyakov loop potential with imaginary rotation:} In the pure YM theory, we perform the one-loop calculation to find the Polyakov loop potential which is often called the Gross-Pisarski-Yaffe-Weiss (GPY-W) potential~\cite{Gross:1980br,Weiss:1980rj,Weiss:1981ev}. {Under imaginary rotation by $\iomega$~\cite{Chernodub:2020qah}, we find a system of Euclidean cylindrical coordinates, i.e., $x^\mu=(\tau,\theta, r ,z)$, with the flat metric $g_{\mu\nu}=\mathrm{diag}\{1,r^2,1,1\}$ and the following boundary condition:}